Sony Park Exhibition 2025: A New Rhythm in the Heart of Ginza

 Thoughts

 I was shocked that the park, located in one of the most expensive districts in Tokyo, does not have a single Sony retail store.
 How is that even possible?
 Then again, this is Japan, where pursuing ideals is not reprimanded or scoffed at but appreciated with beauty.
-At its core, Ginza Sony Park is an urban oasis that the public would actually want to spend time in.
+At its core, Ginza Sony Park is an urban oasis where the public wants to spend time.
 For someone from Hong Kong, that alone is already worth celebrating.

 Related Posts